vigo/django2-project-template/README.md

 ```

-Do not forget to compile your locale messages file.
+Do not forget to compile your locale messages files.

 ---